Clan War Scheduler

 schedules, and it will be updated once a minute.
 This is most helpful if its used in its own

 channel.
-Note: you will need MANAGE_MESSAGES
+Note: you will need MANAGE_MESSAGES permission.
+This

 command can be used multiple times, but only the most recent message will be updated.
 You may